Sanity, Purpose and the 70-Hour Work-week

 To fully appreciate how sensational this was, you need to understand the political set up of that time.
 The Congress Party was ruling the province.
 It had been four years since Provincial self-rule had come into effect.
 The next elections were due.
 All parties in opposition were debating if they should contest against Congress, and if so, under what pretext.

 For them, this development came at a good time.
 All those opponents sent their forces to collect funds for the Hitler Gurusamy Hunger Strike Trust.
-They also sent people to protect the fundraises from any interference from the Congressmen.
+They also sent people to protect the fundraisers from any interference from the Congressmen.

 A week or so after the start of the fast, one of the newspapers supporting the opposition ran the following story.